 In December 2015, Kathleen attended a weight loss seminar, where she met with bariatric surgeon Joao Lopes, MD and was very impressed.

 Kathleen said “The pre-op seminar was very interesting.
 I met with a nutritionist, as well as a psychologist.
 Everyone stressed that this was an important step and I needed to be certain that I wanted the surgery.”
 She thought the entire team was very supportive.

-Based on the advice of her surgeon, Kathleen chose gastric sleeve surgery, which is a restrictive operation where the surgeon removes a large portion of the stomach, creating a thin vertical sleeve-shaped stomach pouch that is about the size of a banana.
+Based on the advice of Dr. Lopes, Kathleen chose gastric sleeve surgery, which is a restrictive operation where the surgeon removes a large portion of the stomach, creating a thin vertical sleeve-shaped stomach pouch that is about the size of a banana.
 With a smaller stomach, patients will feel full a lot quicker.
 This means that bariatric patients must make a lifelong commitment to changing how and what they eat in order to lose weight.